Skip to Main Content

 Great Teams Do Work That Matters

 The best Work — yes, with a capital W — nurtures our high-trust relationships.
 Doing good work enables us to continue to participate in the game.
 And the best work enables us to participate in an infinite game, essentially looking beyond the easy wins of the short game (an annual revenue goal, for example) to focus on something much bigger.
-Organizations that are playing the infinite game do so in perpetuity, always basing their decisions on advancing the company’s Just Cause.
+Organizations that are playing the infinite game do so in perpetuity, always basing their decisions on advancing the company’s Compelling Why.
 This takes foresight, fortitude, and some real work.

 Of course, as we work, we learn.
 And that learning leads to discussion and growth, which, in turn, leads to both the expansion and elevation of our needs.
 This evolution leads to another round of discussions… which invariably leads to the need for a new set of commitments.